CMILINAZZO/medical-llm-self-bias-audit/README.md

 ## Project Overview
 Evaluating Generative AI in clinically sensitive domains remains an open challenge.
 While modern architectures increasingly rely on "LLM-as-a-Judge" techniques to automate quality assurance, the underlying biases of these automated evaluators are under-audited.

 This project establishes a controlled evaluation pipeline to audit the calibration of advanced Large Language Models (LLMs) acting as clinical judges.
-Specifically, it investigates whether safety alignment, reinforcement learning from human feedback (RLHF), and hyper-conservative clinical guardrails introduce a pronounced "self-criticism bias"—causing proprietary systems to grade their own medical reasoning more harshly than independent baseline judges.
+Specifically, it investigates whether safety alignment, reinforcement learning from human feedback (RLHF), and hyper-conservative clinical guardrails introduce a pronounced "self-criticism bias" - causing proprietary systems to grade their own medical reasoning more harshly than independent baseline judges.

 ---